English as a Second Language

 DEPENDENT ON FUNDING, ALL CLASSES AND HOURS ARE SUBJECT TO CHANGE

-The LCC Adult Basic Education Program has many class times available to meet the needs of our communities.
-Luna Community College’s ABE Program serves the counties of San Miguel, Guadalupe, Mora, and Colfax counties.
+The LCC Adult Education Program has many class times available to meet the needs of our communities.
+Luna Community College’s AE Program serves the counties of San Miguel, Guadalupe, Mora, and Colfax counties.
 Please call regarding specific community day and time offerings.

 STATEMENT OF NONDISCRIMINATION POLICY